durchfallticket/stopfinder/README.md

-# stopfinder
-An EFA stop finder using an offline data blob instead of third-party APIs
+# Golang Module that implements fuzzy search on an offline public transport station data blob